| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 25:2 Jeremiah identifies his audience as

-The first designation would relate to the common people of Judah and the second to her leadership and elite of society.
+The first designation would relate to the common people of Judah and the second to her leadership and the elite of society.

 Notice that in Jer.
 25:4 he calls them "His servants."
-YHWH's people are meant to be servants and priests (i.e., Exod.
+YHWH's people are meant to be servants and priests (i.e. Exod.
 19:5-6).
 Yet, Jeremiah's twenty-three years of delivering YHWH's revelations had not affected these sin-hardened people.

 25:3 "the thirteenth year of Josiah" This would be 627 B.C.., the year of Jeremiah's call (cf. Jer.
 1:1-3).